 - Individuals entitled to or eligible to enroll in Medicare

-- Individuals residing in a nursing facility or intermediate care facility for the mentally retarded (ICF/MR).
+- Individuals residing in a nursing facility or intermediate care facility for Individuals with Intellectual Disabilities (ICF/IID).

 - Individuals covered under the Medicaid home and community based waiver programs.

 - Non lawful and non qualified non citizens (aliens).